closeio/making.close.com/_posts/2020-10-09-splitting-sub-folders-out-into-new-git-repository/index.md

 - It's fast.
 It took around 20s (compared to 12 minutes!)
 - It applies changes to all branches

 Still, only commit history related to the `ui/` folder survived.
-Last commit that we could see was when `ui/` was created.
+The oldest commit that we could see was when `ui/` was created.
 We couldn't see changes related to files that existed before and were moved to the `ui/` folder later.

 To solve this, we can include multiple paths that previously included UI code and rewrite the `ui/` to become a root folder:
 ```sh